 - The dot shown at 2 field windings is used to show the direction of the current that is towards it is positive.
 In simple words, the current moving to the dot indicates the positive value of MMF.

-- Note that the armature current moving to the dotted point of series field winding and the shunt current IF move to the dotted point of shunt field windings.
+- Note that the armature current moves to the dotted point of series field winding and the shunt current IF moves to the dotted point of shunt field windings.

 - So the net MMF for this equation is given here.